ggarnier/ggarnier.github.io/_drafts/anatomy-of-a-code-review.md

 When the reviewer accepts the proposed changes, the reviewee has two options: merge/rebase the changes to the main branch and finish the code review process, or ask for another developer review.
 This is the case when the change is very complex and you're insecure you may be missing something.
 When this happens, the review process doesn't finish until all reviewers accept the changes.

-To illustrate, here's an example of code review from [tsuru](https://github.com/tsuru/tsuru), the project I currently work in: in [this pull request](https://github.com/tsuru/tsuru/pull/1881), I received a couple of comments with request changes.
+To illustrate, here's another example of code review from [tsuru](https://github.com/tsuru/tsuru): in [this pull request](https://github.com/tsuru/tsuru/pull/1881), I received a couple of comments with request changes.
 For most of them I changed the code according the suggestions, and [one of them](https://github.com/tsuru/tsuru/pull/1881#discussion_r156350529) generated a small discussion.
 What's best is that the discussion is documented in the pull request, for anyone to read and participate.

 ## Benefits of the code review